 - Traffic is sparse and so are the locals.
 Consult your GPS for diversions, intersections and watch out for the signboards.

 - Roads will be winding but awesome to look at, be careful of wayward monkeys that might snatch things from your dashboard.
-Although 2 lane, roads are well maintained barring some potholes.
+Although 2 lanes, roads are well maintained barring some potholes.

 - The Theni route is in a good condition and driving will be smooth throughout.
 There are some rough spots but are completely manageable.